Current Cases

 Instead of the guardrail properly performing and telescoping on impact or re-directing the car, as it should, the Lindsay X-LITE guardrail end terminal failed to maintain its integrity and stop the W-beam guardrail pieces.
 Those W-beams pierced through the Toyota’s front fender, cowling, and floor board and entered the driver’s side occupant compartment, killing Jacob and his rear seat passenger, 21-year old Lauren Beuttel.

-The complaint alleges that the X-LITE guardrail failed to perform its intended safety function during the collision because the product was defective in its design and manufacture, and had been improperly installed due to the Lindsay Company’s failure to provide adequate installation and/or maintenance instructions to the State of Tennessee and its third party contractor.
+The complaint alleged that the X-LITE guardrail failed to perform its intended safety function during the collision because the product was defective in its design and manufacture, and had been improperly installed due to the Lindsay Company’s failure to provide adequate installation and/or maintenance instructions to the State of Tennessee and its third party contractor.

 This case is Beuttel v.
 Lindsay, et al., case No. CC102917-CV-6287, Tennessee; Davison v.
 Lindsay, et al., Case No. CC102917-CV-6287, Tennessee